yingqinw/Peer-to-peer-Network-of-Servers/README.md

 You must use "i" if the message was sent and "initiated" by this node.
 You must use "d" if the message was sent due to "flooding" by this node (and not initiated by this node).
 You must use "f" if the message was sent due to "forwarding" by this node (i.e., the message is a UCASTAPP message and is being "routed" by this node to reach a particular target/destination node and this node is not the initiator).

 If the "category" is "r", then the NEIGHBOR field is the NodeID of the neighbor from which you received the corresponding message.
 If the "category" is "i", "d", or "f", then the NEIGHBOR field is the NodeID of the neighbor to which you sent the corresponding message.

-Please note that while all messages can be "received", when it comes to sending a message, a SAYHELLO message can only be "initiated", an LSUPDATE message can only be "initiated" or "flooded", and a UCASTAPP message can only be "initiated" or "routed".

-The TTL field corresponds to the value of the TTL key in every message header.

-The FLOOD field must be either "F" (if the value of the Flood key in the message header is 1) or the "dash" character (if the value of the Flood key in the message header is 0).